w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 ---

-The XCM pallet ([`pallet-xcm`](https://github.com/paritytech/polkadot/tree/master/xcm/pallet-xcm)) provides a developer-friendly interface for most of the common XCMs.
+The XCM pallet ([`pallet-xcm`](https://github.com/paritytech/polkadot/tree/master/xcm/pallet-xcm)) provides a set of pre-defined, commonly used XCVM programs in the form of a set of extrinsics.

 This pallet provides some default implementations for traits required by `XcmConfig`, as well the `ExecuteXcm` trait over the pallet's own configuration.
-`pallet-xcm` provides a default interface in the form of a pallet, that can manage and deal with XCM-related storage and higher-level dispatchable functions.

-It defines a set of extrinsics that can be utilized to build XCVM programs, either to target the local or external chains. `pallet-xcm`'s functionality is separated into three categories:
+Where the XCM format defines a set of instructions used to construct XCVM programs, `pallet-xcm` defines a set of extrinsics that can be utilized to build XCVM programs, either to target the local or external chains. `pallet-xcm`'s functionality is separated into three categories:

 :::note

-Remember, all XCMs are effectively XCVM programs that contain a set of instructions.
+Remember, all XCMs are XCVM programs that follow
+[the XCM format](https://github.com/paritytech/xcm-format).
 It is the job of the XCM executor is to handle and execute these programs.

 :::